twhite96/TWBlog/content/posts/2019-09-20--recognizing-patterns/index.md

 ## Object Creator Pattern

 You know how to create objects: the object literal, constructor, and the class.
-The way you write each of these is a pattern.
+The way you instantiate each of these is a pattern.

 ```js
 // Object literal